DNI (Documento Nacional de Identidad)

 A DNI is a small document which is best compared to a social security number.
 The DNI document contains information about your identity.
 Most important in this document is your personal number.
 Whenever entering in a contract your DNI number will be required.

 In order to get your DNI you will have to register within 90 days with the Registro Nacional de las Personas that has jurisdiction over the area you are living in.
-A list of the Registro Civiles in Argentina can be found by clicking here.
+For more information on the DNI you can visit the official government website .
+A list of the Registro Civiles in Argentina can be found by clicking here .
 The cost of a DNI is AR$ 15.

 - Original Birth Certificate, legalised by the Argentinean Consul in your country of Origin or apostil of The Hague Seal if the country of origin has ratified the The Hague Convention